Master of Science (Nursing)

 The Master of Science (Nursing) Program curriculum incorporates the standards for Graduate Nursing Education as outlined by the American Association of Colleges of Nursing (AACN), The Essentials of Master's Education in Nursing (2011).
 Core coursework and concentration specific courses all build on the previous learning of the Bachelor of Science (Nursing) degree.
 Course requirements include advanced health assessment, advanced pathophysiology, advanced pharmacology, contexts of health care, epidemiology, health care policy and law, health care information management, leadership and management, nursing research, and evidence-based practice.

-Admission to Master of Science (Nursing) Program:
+Admission to the Master of Science (Nursing) Program:

 Note: Anyone wishing to apply in the fall will be required to adhere to the following updated and added requirements: